 Today’s report shows that introducing a statutory living wage could lead to an increase in jobs rather than a reduction.
 The recent London Poverty Profile found that more people now earn less than a living wage than in 2007.
 Should further incentives not work, then the legal minimum wage should be set at the level of the Living Wage.

 Arguments were made against the national minimum wage before it was introduced, but those fears proved unfounded – employment increased and it massively helped people struggling on extremely low pay.
 Today London is increasingly ever more unaffordable for ordinary working people.
 Someone on the minimum wage who splits their rent still spends 70 per cent of their take home pay on housing, and a further 17 per cent on transport costs.

 Across our city 570,000 Londoners are paid less than the living wage, and as politicians it is time we acknowledged that this is simply unacceptable.
 A statutory living wage would lead to increased tax revenue and a reduced benefits bill.
 This would save the government money which could be used for infrastructure investment or schemes to help people back into work.

 Introducing a statutory living wage could be phased in to help smaller businesses and give people time to prepare.
 Poverty pay is unacceptable, as is expecting the taxpayer to plug the gap through the benefits system.

 As today’s report states, this policy would lead to an economic win-win by boosting demand and economic growth, reducing the extent to which benefits prop up poverty pay, and reducing earnings inequality.

 Efforts to encourage employers to pay the London Living Wage has raised the issue of poverty pay up the political agenda; it is now time to move to a statutory living wage.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.